Guides and Resources for Pregnancy, Delivery and Beyond

 A properly installed car seat is one of the most important ways to keep your baby safe.
 Unfortunately, 4 out of 5 car seats are not used correctly, according to the Wisconsin Department of Transportation.
 New technology in cars and safety seats, use by multiple caregivers and many other factors make installation confusing, even for experienced parents.

 Check your car owner’s manual for information about installing the seat correctly in your vehicle.
 Local resources to assist with car seat installation are shared during Childbirth Preparation classes at St. Joseph's.
-In addition, the Washington County Public Health Department in West Bend offers car seat checks by appointment each week.
-To make an appointment or ask questions about car seat selection or installation, call the department at 262-335-4742 and ask to speak to a Certified Car Seat Technician.
 The Wisconsin Department of Transportation offers lots of information online, too.

 If the baby’s parents are married, the baby’s father’s name must be included on the Hospital Birth Worksheet.
 If they are not married, you will need to complete a voluntary paternity acknowledgement form.
 Please talk to your nurse if you have questions, or contact the Wisconsin Division of Health-Vital Statistics.